 - Insecure network services

 - Insufficient security configuration

 - Poor physical security

 An experienced IT provider can assess smart devices for security breaches, assist in developing protocols and provide assistance with installation of patches and authentication processes to prevent cyber threats.

 Protecting Your IoT Devices

 As the IoT expands, so will security.
-Protecting your IoT devices includes strategies such as system hardening, secure protocol use for communication over the network and installation of the latest patches and fixes.
-The key is development of security protocols that can be managed automatically by the device or network, rather than manually by the user.
+Protecting your IoT devices includes strategies such as system hardening, secure protocol use for communication over the network, and installation of the latest patches and fixes.
+The key is the development of security protocols that can be managed automatically by the device or network, rather than manually by the user.
 A local data center can assist in security assessment and improvement.

 Ready to See How Volico Data Center Can Help You?

 Got questions?
 Want to talk specifics?
 That’s what we’re here for.